gbmhunter/blog/content/programming/languages/python/pandas/index.md

 ## Parsing CSV Files

 `pandas` has first-tier support for CSV files.
-It can load in a CSV file directly into a `DataFrame`, ready for analyzing, without having to write any line-by-line CSV parsing.
+It can load in a CSV file directly into a `DataFrame`, ready for analysing, without having to write any line-by-line CSV parsing.
 It will also label the columns if the CSV file has a header row (which is recommended!).

 To load a CSV file into a `DataFrame`: